 RSG: Well, that’s awesome.
-Now as a nonprofit, and I’m sure you guys have enough attention that you should be able to rate funding from organizations that care about this kind of cause, are you guys able to start to get some funding to move it forward or you’re still funding it by yourself?
+Now as a nonprofit, and I’m sure you guys have enough attention that you should be able to rate funding from organizations that care about this kind of cause, are you guys able to start to get some funding to move it forward, or are you still funding it by yourself?

-RSG: So you launched this app 3 years ago now, what are you up to these days?
+RSG: So you launched this app three years ago now; what are you up to these days?